cleitonferreira/helloworldjavafx8/README.md

 # helloworldjavafx8
-A simple archetype for JavaFX 8
+A small Maven Application for JavaFX 8 applications.